 We are losing the diversity of our forests, and land managers don’t have the support they need.
-Our local parks and preserves work to manage their lands, to prevent or remove invasive species and control deer numbers.
-But all too often, once these stressors are removed there are few existing native seed sources to regenerate the native community naturally.
+Our local parks and preserves work to manage their lands but all too often, once stressors are removed there are few existing native seed sources to regenerate the native community naturally.
 Parks and preserves often lack the resources to purchase or plant native species to restore these areas.

 We are a part of the solution.